technway/technway-component-library/packages/stencil-library/docs/stencil-generated/components-index.md

 ⚠️ COMPONENT IN DEVELOPMENT

 The `tnw-select` component provides a custom dropdown select element with support for dynamic options, selection, and keyboard navigation.

 ---

+## tnw-testimonial-card

+The `tnw-testimonial-card` component is a versatile component designed to display testimonials.
+It includes options for an author's photo, name, role, and a testimonial description, with support for custom styles, spacing, and visual effects.

+---